IAmTheTable/NetworkSharp/README.md

 # How to use
-Here is an example Program.cs to help you start off.
+Heres an example of how to use TCP Server/Client in a single project!

 ```cs
 using System;